Human impact on marine life: Drivers of change

 Changes in marine ecosystem dynamics are influenced by socioeconomic activities (for example, fishing, pollution) and human-induced biophysical change (for example, temperature, ocean acidification) and can interact and severely impact marine ecosystem dynamics and the ecosystem services they generate to society.
 Understanding these direct—or proximate—interactions is an important step towards sustainable use of marine ecosystems.
 However, proximate interactions are embedded in a much broader socioeconomic context where, for example, economy through trade and finance, human migration and technological advances, operate and interact at a global scale, influencing proximate relationships.

-In 2024 a study was released, dedicated to the impact of fishing and non fishing ships on the coastal waters of the ocean when 75% of the industrial activity occur.
+In 2024 a study was released, dedicated to the impact of fishing and non fishing ships on the coastal waters of the ocean when 75% of the industrial activity occurs.
 According to the study: "A third of fish stocks are operated beyond biologically sustainable levels and an estimated 30–50% of critical marine habitats have been lost owing to human industrialization".
 It mentions that except traditional impacts like fishing, maritime trade and oil extraction there are new emerging like mining, aquaculture and offshore wind turbines.
 It used satellite data to monitor the vessels.
 It found that 72% - 76% of fishing ships and 21%-30% of energy and transport ships are "missing from public tracking systems".
 When the data was added to previously existing information about ships that were publicly tracked, this led to several discoveries including: